JuliaStats/Distributions.jl/doc/source/univariate.rst

     Uniform()        # Uniform distribution over [0, 1]
     Uniform(a, b)    # Uniform distribution over [a, b]

+.. _weibull:

 Weibull Distribution
 ~~~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Weibull distribution* with shape k and scale θ is
+The probability density function of a `Weibull distribution <http://en.wikipedia.org/wiki/Weibull_distribution>`_ with shape k and scale θ is

 .. math::